CIBC-Internal/python/Doc/library/logging.handlers.rst

 :class:`StreamHandler`.

-.. class:: FileHandler(filename, mode='a', encoding=None, delay=False)
+.. class:: FileHandler(filename, mode='a', encoding=None, delay=False, errors=None)

    Returns a new instance of the :class:`FileHandler` class.
 The specified file is opened and used as the stream for logging.
-If *mode* is not specified, :const:`'a'` is used.
-If *encoding* is not *None*, it is used to open the file with that encoding.
+If *mode* is not specified, ``'a'`` is used.
+If *encoding* is not ``None``, it is used to open the file with that encoding.
 If *delay* is true, then file opening is deferred until the first call to :meth:`emit`.
 By default, the file grows indefinitely.
+If *errors* is specified, it's used to determine how encoding errors are handled.

+   .. versionchanged:: 3.6
+      As well as string values, :class:`~pathlib.Path` objects are also accepted for the *filename* argument.

+   .. versionchanged:: 3.9
+      The *errors* parameter was added.

    .. method:: close()

       Closes the file.

    .. method:: emit(record)

       Outputs the record to the file.

+      Note that if the file was closed due to logging shutdown at exit and the file mode is 'w', the record will not be emitted (see :issue:`42378`).

 .. _null-handler: